jolie/jolie/README.md

 Jolie is an open source project based on community effort.
 Contributions and constructive discussions are always welcome, and we encourage you to join us!

 Interested in contributing?
-Please check our [contribution guide](CONTRIBUTING.md).
+Please check our [contribution and organisation guide](CONTRIBUTING.md).

 All interactions regarding the Jolie open source project are expected to follow the [code of conduct](CODE_OF_CONDUCT.md).